Talking Sawfish: Interview with Michael Grant

 What’s the most breathtaking/jaw-dropping moment you’ve had while on your expeditions?

 The whole experience is quite amazing.
 Travelling down the Fly River was certainly up there.
 We passed about 400km of floodplain stretching to the horizon on either side of the river.
 The volume of freshwater habitat was incomparable to anything I’ve ever seen.

 What is the most hair-raising moment you’ve had while on your expeditions?

 The standout ‘only in PNG’ moment would have to be having a cassowary (a large aggressive flightless bird endemic to PNG and northern Australia) interrupt our assessment of the mornings catch during a visit to Kopar Village at the Mouth of the Sepik River.
-It turns out the cassowary was actually a semi domesticated ‘pet’ of one of the local villagers, though it was a hair raising experience for a while there!
-Other experiences have included crossing sand bars at the mouths of rivers on a 20ft banana boat during 2m plus swells with the outflow of rivers providing a strong under current.
-When you are 200km’s from civilisation seriously thinking about ‘if we capsize here, where can I swim to and if I make it, then what?’ it certainly gets the heart rate up!
-The skippers however drive those sort of conditions regularly, and they never seem to worried.
+It turns out the cassowary was actually a semi domesticated ‘pet’ of one of the local villagers, though it was a hair-raising experience for a while there!
+Other experiences have included crossing sand bars at the mouths of rivers on a 20ft banana boat during 2m plus swells with the outflow of rivers providing a strong undercurrent.
+When you are 200km from civilisation seriously thinking about ‘if we capsize here, where can I swim to and if I make it, then what?’ it certainly gets the heart rate up!
+The skippers however drive those sort of conditions regularly, and they never seem too worried.